nasa/mmt/doc/local_https_readme.md

-## Configure environment to run MMT over HTTPS locally, to be able to authenticate with Launchpad
+## Configure environment to run MMT over HTTPS locally, to be able to authenticate with Launchpad ##

+### Nginx ###

-When running MMT with Launchpad Authentication, MMT should be configured to run at https://mmt.localtest.earthdata.nasa.gov.
-The url will need to be configured to redirect to `localhost:4000`:
+When running MMT with Launchpad Authentication, MMT should be configured to run at `https://mmt.localtest.earthdata.nasa.gov`.
+The url will need to be configured to redirect to `localhost:3000`:

   1. Modify `/etc/hosts`
     Append 'mmt.localtest.earthdata.nasa.gov' to the 127.0.0.1 localhost line